Semi-automatic command to line of sight: Beam-riding SACLOS

 With beam-riding SACLOS, the sighting device emits a directional signal directed toward the target.
 A detector in the tail of the missile looks for the signal.
 Electronics in the missile then keep it centered in the beam.

-It differs from semi-active radar homing (SARH) and semi-active laser homing (SALH) in which the target is illuminated by a powerful emitter, and a sensor in the head of missile detects the reflected emissions and directs it to the target.

-Radar was the most common form of SACLOS signals in early systems, because, in the anti-aircraft role, the target is typically already being illuminated by a radar signal.
-However, a beam-riding missile flies directly at the target, which is often inefficient for a high-speed target like an aircraft.
+Radar was the most common form of SACLOS signals in early beam-riding systems, because, in the anti-aircraft role, the target is typically already being illuminated by a radar signal.
+Early systems used radar beams pointed directly at an aircraft.
+Because the missile stays inside the beam, it flies directly at the target instead of leading it.
+This makes it too slow to hit fast, maneuvering jets.
 For this reason, most anti-aircraft missiles follow their own route to intercept the target, and do not ride the beam.
 A more modern use of beam-riding uses laser signals because they are compact, less sensitive to distance, and are difficult to detect and jam.

-This was also one of the main advantages over concurrent SALH systems regarding detection: a laser riding beam emitter is typically a low powered device and does not need to be pointed immediately to the target.
-Because the missile sensor looks backward to it, the whole system is also impervious to most jamming devices.
-Another advantage in antitank applications is that the backward-looking guidance system does not interfere with the process of jet formation of high-explosive anti-tank (HEAT) charges, thus maximizing weapon's effectiveness.

-However, such systems don't allow for a top-attack mode, or target illumination from a different source than the launcher itself, so choice between the two operating modes may vary between operators.